Thread (album): Critical reception

+Keith Chachkes of Ghost Cult Magazine gave the album high praise for having "a masterclass level of songwriting and a clear advance for the band from their last release Polyester Zeal", saying "every song has a style and personality all its own" and has impressive "depth and quality" along with exceptional performances from the band, concluding that: "If you've been hoping that a band would come along and make you feel like your favorite bands used to do, this band just planted itself dead in your path.
+Rock on!"
 Jay H. Goriana from Blabbermouth.net gave the band credit for expanding their sound by creating "soothing, feel good alt rock songs" with a more polished production while also displaying their darker side on tracks like "Evil Like You" and "Lonely Girl", concluding that "Invariably, the group naturally shifts into a gear that's undeniably catchy and uplifting.
 Through and through, Red Sun Rising is continuing to prove its one of rock's new stars."
 Chad Childers of Loudwire also praised the production work by Matt Hyde and Jay Ruston for providing "a more fleshed-out presentation" of the band that traverses from "melodic gems ("Left for Dead", "Veins")" to tracks that contain a sinister edge ("Fascination", "Deathwish"), saying that Red Sun Rising have "seized the day on Thread, which continues to show promise for a band bringing a little something different to the rock radio world."
+In a 2023 retrospective review, Johan Wippsson of Melodic felt it was "a simpler and more adapted record where they invested more in strong melodies than a challenging sound", but called it "a good and stable record for anyone who likes Foo Fighters and similar riff based Rock", concluding that: "Overall, this second album by Red Sun Rising is definitely worth checking out.
+Sure, it's not a classic, but if you like the band mentioned above, you won't be disappointed."

+Loudwire placed Thread at number two on their list of the "30 Best Hard Rock Albums of 2018".
+The website's writer, Chad Childers, said: "'Thread' shows a much more well-rounded representation of who they are" [...]
+"Red Sun Rising does a solid job of differentiating themselves from the active rock crowd."

 Track listing

 Personnel

 Adapted credits from the liner notes of Thread.